christianvozar/itunes-hipchat-status/README.md

-# Music Player to Atlassian HipChat Status
+# iTunes/Spotify to Atlassian HipChat Status

 A simple application that takes the current track and artist from iTunes or Spotify and updates your Atlassian HipChat status to reflect.